Naotonosato/MilletPie/README.md

 # MilletPie
-/＊My English isn't very good and I don't have much experience of using github. ＊/

-This is only supported on Windows. this project doesn't support Linux,Mac OS,iOS,Android yet.
+/＊My English isn't very good and I don't have much experience of using github. ＊/ /＊this is not safe because this code is written by me that didn't know c++＊/ This is only supported on Windows. this project doesn't support Linux,Mac OS,iOS,Android yet.